 Figure 1 depicts an example of the sequence of events that occurred on each trial.
-Each trial began with a 500-ms presentation of a central fixation cross.
-Then, the memory array, composed of the red, green, and blue rectangles, was presented for 68 ms. After a 8.5-ms blank interval, the memory items were replaced by pattern masks which remained visible for 200 ms. After the masks were extinguished, a 791-ms retention interval ensued and then the test phase of the trial began (i.e., a 1000-ms stimulus-onset asynchrony between the memory array and the first memory test).
+Each trial began with a 500 ms presentation of a central fixation cross.
+Then, the memory array, composed of the red, green, and blue rectangles, was presented for 68 ms. After an 8.5 ms blank interval, the memory items were replaced by pattern masks, which remained visible for 200 ms. After the masks were extinguished, a 791 ms retention interval ensued and then the test phase of the trial began (i.e., a 1000 ms stimulus-onset asynchrony between the memory array and the first memory test).
 A response screen was presented that informed participants which feature of which object they were to report first.
-The response screen also indicated which keys the participants were required to press to report the feature attribute they remembered for that object on that trial (i.e., 'z' or '/').
-Immediately after the first response screen was extinguished, a second response screen remained visible until the response or 5 seconds elapsed.
+The response screen also indicated which keys the participants were required to press to report the feature attribute they remembered for that object on that trial (i.e., "z" or "/").
+Immediately after the first response screen was extinguished, a second response screen was presented that prompted the participant to report a different feature.
+Each response screen remained visible until the response or 5 s elapsed.
 This procedure continued until the participants had reported four features of two or three object representations held in memory.